steingrd/django-development-utils/docs/overview.rst

  * createadmin -- creates a skeleton admin.py module for a given application.

+ * createapp -- creates a functional application in a specified directory.

  * createcommand -- creates the packages necessary for management commands and a command module, given an application and command name.